jonathan-vella/azure-arc-enabled-sql-server/arc-sql-hands-on-lab/PREREQUISITES.md

 - **Windows Server 2016 or higher**
   - Windows Server 2019 (recommended)
   - Windows Server 2022 (recommended)
-- **Note**: Linux is supported for Azure Arc but not covered in this lab

 ### SQL Server
 - **Version**: SQL Server 2012 or higher